-There are two places where you can add keywords to your app, the name and the keyword field.
+There are four places where you can add keywords to your app, the App Title, the Keyword Field, Subtitle and In-App Purchases.
 Let’s take a look at how to optimize these fields and how to choose the best keywords for them.

 What Makes a Great ASO Keyword?

 If you are familiar with SEO, then most of this is similar.
 But you should still stick around because there are nuances that you may not be aware of when it comes to SEO vs ASO.